Manage Buckets

 Select Do Not Backup to not schedule any backups.

-Do Not Backup is not recommended for production databases.
-It’s intended for development databases or similar.
+Do Not Backup is not recommended for production clusters.
+It’s intended for development clusters or similar.
 To set a weekly incremental schedule, see the steps which follow.

 -